enel-gdh-educational/katacoda-scenarios/docker/part3/step2.md

 This time you don't get any error and you can see the dashboard with histogram graph with data fetched from backend container `dockerchurn`

-It is worth noting that using docker network, Docker resolve the container alias specified in command `docker run` with ip that network has assigned to the container.
+It is worth noting that using docker network, Docker resolves the container alias specified in command `docker run` with ip that network has assigned to the container.
-So this test will work also if you use the ip directly take from command `docker network inspect`
+So this test will work also if you use the ip directly taken from command `docker network inspect`